CMD97/computer_vision/README.md

 This will allow the model to correctly determine if the user of the program will be showing each of the four classes.

 ## Milestone 2 - Setting up the environment
-The model needed to be under certain environment criteria to be ran, therefore a new environment needed to be created using conda called 'cvrps', within this pip was installed to allow several python packages, the packages included are: opencv-python, tensorflow& ipykernel.
+The model needed to be under certain environment criteria to be ran, therefore a new environment needed to be created using conda called 'cvrps', within this pip was installed to allow several python packages, the packages included are: opencv-python, tensorflow & ipykernel.

 ## MIlestone 3 - Creating the manual Rock-Paper-Scissors game
 To be able to put it altogether with the model, a manual version of rock paper scissors was created within VSCode.
 This manual version included 3 key functions with a final added to put it altogether under a 'play' function.